ArtSabintsev/CommanderSpellbook/README.md

 # Commander Spellbook: The Premiere EDH Combo Database

-The Commander Spellbook website was created to catalogue and centralize all reasonable [Magic: the Gathering combos](https://magic.wizards.com/en) (for singleton formats) and to make them easily available across all digital modern platforms.
+The Commander Spellbook website was created to catalogue and centralize all reasonable [Magic: the Gathering combos](https://magic.wizards.com/en) for singleton formats.

 The idea started off as a [Discord Server](https://discord.gg/DkAyVJG) in February 2020.
 Once we reached 5000+ members and 1000+ combos in May 2020, we began working on a website.